-What’s common between sports and esports?
+What do sports and esports have in common?
 And what is the difference between them?

-Like in traditional sports, players and teams are competing for a championship title and cash prizes.
-Champions of major competitions often become idols with their fanbase.
+Same as in traditional sports, players and teams are competing for the championship and cash prizes.
+Champions of major competitions often become idols for their fan base.

-The main difference between these two disciplines is a physical load on championship participants.
-Instead of muscle power and flexibility, players develop reaction time, strategic thinking, and other necessary winning skills.
-Meanwhile, the psychological load that esports players experience isn’t smaller than the one athletes do.
+The main difference between these two disciplines is the physical effort championship participants put in.
+Instead of muscle power and flexibility, players improve their reaction time, strategic thinking, and other skills necessary for winning.
+Meanwhile, the psychological pressure that esports players experience isn’t any lighter than the one regular athletes do.

 In traditional sports, athletes must gather in one place, while esports players can compete both offline and being thousands of miles away from each other.

 Yes, definitely.
 For video game developers, esports is a way of keeping their existing audiences engaged and reaching new ones.
 Independent tournament operators get revenue from selling broadcasting rights, tournament tickets, and brand integrations.